workflowr/workflowr/README.md

 infrastructure to convert a collection of R Markdown files into a static website, and [git2r][], which enables running Git commands from R. Furthermore it relies on the [GitHub Pages][] service for hosting the websites for free.
-See [DESCRIPTION](./DESCRIPTION) for the full list of R packages used and the [vignette][vig-details] that describes the details of how workflowr works.
+See the file DESCRIPTION for the full list of R packages used and the [vignette][vig-details] that describes the details of how workflowr works.

+The package documentation is created with [pkgdown][] and continuous integration testing is performed by [Travis CI][travis].

 [stephens]: http://stephenslab.uchicago.edu/
 [uchicago]: http://www.uchicago.edu/